eventum/eventum/Prerequisites.md

 #### Via the Web

-To see if your webserver handles PHP scripts and meets the requirements from above, just place a file with the extension '.php' somewhere in your webspace and put the following content into it:
+To see if your webserver handles PHP scripts and meets the requirements from above, just place a file with the extension `.php` somewhere in your webspace and put the following content into it:

 ```php
 <?php